History of Rolling Loud in Timeline

 Rolling Loud

-2010: Started Organizing Live Music Events
+2010: First Professional Live Music Event

-2013: Hosting Monthly Events in Miami
+2013: Monthly Events in Miami

-By the summer of 2013, Matt Zingler and Tariq Cherif were hosting monthly events in Miami, featuring up-and-coming artists like Travis Scott and Kendrick Lamar.
+By the summer of 2013, Matt Zingler and Tariq Cherif were hosting monthly events in Miami featuring up-and-coming artists like Travis Scott and Kendrick Lamar.

 February 2015: First Rolling Loud Festival

-2015: Rolling Loud Founded
+2015: Rolling Loud Established

-2016: Rolling Loud at Mana Wynwood
+2016: Rolling Loud 2016

 2017: Lil Uzi Vert Stage Dive